evilsocket/medusa/README.md

 ## Building

-No precompiled binaries for the time being ...
+No precompiled binaries for the time being.

+You can build from sources if you have Rust installed in your system:

 	cargo build

+Or using Docker:

+  docker build -t medusa .
+  docker run -v /path/to/services.d:/etc/medusa/services.d -v /path/to/records:/var/lib/medusa/records medusa

+Depending on your services configuration this last command line might need additional parameters to open TCP and UDP ports.

 ## Usage